You’ve heard the term gentrification, and you may even have an understanding of what it means.

 Stats from the Bureau of Crime Statistics and Research released in 2010 revealed that in the two years to September 2009:

 - Robbery without a weapon fell by 27.6 per cent;

 - Robbery with a weapon, not a firearm fell 48.8 per cent;

 - Motor vehicle theft fell 29.6 per cent; and

-- Steal from a person fell 36.8 per cent.
+- Steal from a person fell by 36.8 per cent.

 Overall, the suburb was on its way up – and those who bought in the area during that gentrifying period benefitted many times over.

 So what is the key to identifying a gentrifying location, one where property values will increase above average?